Financing Your Adoption

 We believe that loving families who are called to adoption should be able to open their heart to a child.
 We are happy to provide information to help you cross financial hurdles that may stand in the way of your adoption dream.

 Adoption costs can vary depending on the type of adoption you pursue, your state laws, as well as the birth mother’s state laws, legal requirements of your match, and other adoption-related expenses.
 The adoption costs may resemble costs involved with fertility treatment, in that you’re paying for professional experience and services to help you bring your baby home.
 Except in adoption, your investment of time and resources come with a greater chance that you’ll become a parent with much less cost than medical treatments.
 Many families are now choosing to forgo or limit fertility treatments, opting for adoption instead.
-Thankfully, there are many adoption financing options available today, including adoption loans and grants.
+Thankfully, there are many adoption financing options available today, including adoption grants and loans.
 It is possible to make adoption affordable, customized for your needs.

 Explore Your Financial Options